hotellistat/amps/README.md

             - containerPort: 80
 ```

-This `yaml` schema can of course also be converted into any other k8s object that wrapps a Pod template.
+This `yaml` schema can of course also be converted into any other k8s object that wraps a Pod template.

 ## Development

 Developing Batchable is a simple as it gets.
 Follow these steps:

-1. Copy the `.env.template` file and renamte it to `.env`
+1. Copy the `.env.template` file and rename it to `.env`
 2. Launch a local NATS server
 3. Configure the environment variables in the `.env` for your system
 4. Run `make dev`